 As docking continues to become outlawed in many countries (link to Wikipedia article) breeders are doing more to preserve the natural bobtail by selective breeding which may come with its own set of problems.

-Aussies with natural bobtails should not be bred with other Aussies that also have an NBT this will result in the offspring having a chance of inheriting two NBT genes which can cause a lot of problems for the puppies such as Spina Bifida and death.
+🐾 Note: Aussies with natural bobtails should not be bred with other Aussies that also have natural bobtails (NBT) this will result in the offspring having a chance of inheriting two NBT genes which can cause a lot of problems for the puppies such as Spina Bifida and death.

 Australian Shepherd Natural Tail (Undocked)

 Many Aussies around the world are born with a natural tail that remains intact and un-cut.